busraasan/BGSR-basiralab/README.md

 BGSR is coded in Python 3.

-In this repo, we release the BGSR source code trained and tested on a simulated heterogeneous graph data from 2 Gaussian distributions as shown below:
+In this repo, we release the BGSR source code trained and tested on a simulated heterogeneous graph data from 2 Gaussian distributions as shown in Example Results section.

 **Data preparation**

-We simulated random graph dataset from two Gaussian distributions using the function simulateData_LR_HR.m.
+We simulated random graph dataset from two Gaussian distributions using the function simulateData_LR_HR.py.
 The number of graphs in class 1, the number graphs in class 2, and the number of nodes (must be >20) are manually inputted by the user when starting the demo.

 To train and evaluate BGSR code on other datasets, you need to provide: